This has been a rather long wait.

 % Arabica originally from Hong Kong technically (then Kyoto Japan), is known to be one of the best coffee shops around.

-The Arab Street branch will be a small 20-seater, designed in minimalist white similar to many of the other stores world-while.
+The Arab Street branch is a small 20-seater, designed in minimalist white similar to many of the other stores world-wide.

 However, there are plans to serve actual food at the Chip Bee Gardens outlet.

 There are 16 stores located in Japan, Hong Kong, Kuwait, United Arab Emirates, Oman, Philippines and China, and is finally setting foot in Singapore.